 There is an outstanding team of academic and administrative professionals behind BCIT.
 Their leadership ensures BCIT remains a viable, accountable and world-class institution.

-Kathy Kinloch is President of the British Columbia Institute of Technology (BCIT), Canada’s premier polytechnic institution which serves approximately 50,000 students annually, a position she has held since January 2014.
+Kathy Kinloch is President BCIT, Canada’s premier polytechnic institution which serves approximately 50,000 students annually, a position she has held since January 2014.
 Her focus is broadening and deepening BCIT’s globally relevant connections with business, industry, and community within BC, across Canada, and globally to meet the needs of today’s and tomorrow’s employers and learners.